OluwoleOyetoke/Accelerated-Android-Vision/README.md

 ## 3.0 PROJECT DEFINITION
-The various components and requirements of the project are well defined below.

-### 3.1 Tasks
-####    3.1.1 App Dev
-1. Build a very simple to use/navigate Android App which:
-a.
-Interact with captured video frames from a mobile device’s camera
-b.
-Performs Neural Networks operation
-2. App should interact with trained NN network through the Android NN API

-#### 3.1.2 Neural Networks Operation
-1. Neural Network should be trained using TensorFlow on computer
-2. Trained network should be saved and then ported on the mobile device

-#### 3.1.3 Acceleration
-1. Write some NN use case and detection functions in OpenCL
-2. Make sure Android NN API uses he onboard GPU

-#### 3.1.3 Documentation
-1. Make use of a Software Configuration and Versioning System (Git)
-2. Make sure app is open sourced (public Git)
-3. Make sure app is well commented, designed and documented to aid collaboration

-### 3.2 Requirements
-1. Phone with GPU core or an NN Accelerator
-2. Android version Oreo
-3. Time time time
+Essentially, the implementation of this project involved the buildong a very easy to navigate Android APP which interacts with captured video frames from a mobile device’s camera and performs Neural Networks classification operation.
+The apps interactivity with the trained CNN network model is made possibel through TensorFlowLite and the Android NN API.
+In the near future, some critical  CNN use cases and detection functions will be implemented in OpenCL.

 ## 4.0 SOFTWARE DESIGN
 The sections below provide more details on the Apps GUI and operation flow